Chemotherapy

 surgery or irradiation.

-Maximal tolerated dose (MTD) - The maximum recommended dose of a chemotherapeutic agent based on toxicity.
+Maximal tolerated dose (MTD) - The maximum recommended dose of a chemotherapeutic agent based on its toxicity.

 Combination chemotherapy

-It is generally believed that single drug treatment is not curative and the combination of several drugs has a better
+It is generally believed that treatment with one drug is not curative and the combination of several drugs has a better

-chance of improving survival.
-By the time the tumor is detected, it will contain many different types of cancer cells, each
+chance of improving survival for pets with cancer.
+By the time the tumor is detected, it will contain many different types of

 Toxicity of chemotherapeutic drugs

-Most chemotherapeutic drugs are well tolerated by most companion animals.
-Less than 5% of pets will have to be
+Most chemotherapeutic drugs are well tolerated by most pets.
+Less than 5% of pets will have to be hospitalized and less

-hospitalized and less than 1% of pets will die as a direct result of drug-associated toxicity.
-There are, however commonly
+than 1% of pets will die as a direct result of drug-induced toxicity.
+There are, however, commonly experienced side effects

-experienced side effects within one week of beginning therapy such as nausea, vomiting, diarrhea and/or lack of
+within one week of beginning therapy such as nausea, vomiting, diarrhea and/or lack of appetite.
+This is because the

-appetite.
-The use of anti-diarrhea or antiemetics usually offset some of these side effects.
+The symptoms are generally mild and use of anti-diarrhea or antiemetics usually offset some of these side effects.

 Another commonly experienced side effect is myelosuppression, a term referring to the killing of blood stem cells in the

 and cats may lose their guard hairs and whiskers while undergoing chronic chemotherapy.
-The hair will regrow after
+The hair will usually regrow

 Chemotherapeutic drugs